dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ```
 Both implementations of the methods in `Base` become valid by the changes this DIP proposes.

+In the following code comments,
-*Weakening the overload* means that the implementation may not do things the base class implementation could do.
+*weakening the overload* means that the implementation is barred from operations the base class implementation were not.
-Primarily this means (essentially) calling a parameter.
+Primarily, this means (essentially) calling a parameter.
+Overriding together with dropping attributes form a parameter's type
+becomes valid by the changes proposed by this DIP concerning contravariant parameter overriding;
+this is not explicitly mentioned in the following code comments.
 ```D
 class Derived : Base, Interface
 {